French National Perinatal Surveys

 The Steering Committee comprises the Inserm-University of Paris team responsible for the National Perinatal Survey and representatives of four partner institutions.
 It meets approximately every month to oversee the different stages of the project and its fine tuning up to the publication of results.

-The Policy Committee comprises the members of the Steering Committee and representatives of regional health agencies, hospital federations, perinatal health networks, regional health observatories, family and child benefit agencies, maternal and infant protection services, associations of healthcare professionals (anesthetists, gynecologist-obstetricians, pediatricians, midwives), and user representatives.
+The Policy Committee comprises the members of the Steering Committee and representatives of regional health agencies, hospital federations, perinatal health networks, regional health observatories, family and child benefit agencies, maternal and infant protection services, associations of healthcare professionals (anesthetists, gynecologist-obstetricians, pediatricians, midwives), and user representatives (CIANE).
 It meets at regular intervals to help define data collection needs and to discuss the interpretation of the results obtained.